 Your GitLab instance is the GitLab service hosting your projects.
 It is identified by its URL.
 For most of us, it will be

-From the perspective of a GitLab instance user, a GitLab Runner is a worker machine that executes your project's GitLab CI jobs.
-Different Runners can have different capabilities (e.g. size, speed, or operating system).
-To match your jobs to the right Runners, you have to tag your jobs; only Runners with all the same tags as a job will be eligible to execute that job.
+From the perspective of a GitLab instance user, a GitLab Runner is a worker machine that executes your project's GitLab CI jobs, through work stealing.
+Each Runner, as it becomes available, continually sends requests to the GitLab instance, asking to be assigned jobs.
+Different Runners can have different capabilities (e.g. size, speed, or operating system), and they include these capabilities in their requests via tags that the GitLab Runner administrator includes in its configuration.
+To match your jobs to the right Runners, you have to tag your jobs as well; only Runners with all the same tags as a job will be eligible to execute that job.
 A Runner can be specific (available to individually chosen projects), group (available to all projects in a group), or shared (available to every project in the GitLab instance).

 From the perspective of a GitLab Runner administrator, a GitLab Runner is an abstract object within a single